 The p-orbital can have a maximum of six electrons.
 So, the next six electrons enter the 2p orbital.
 The second orbit is now full.
 So, the remaining electrons will enter the third orbit.

 Then two electrons will enter the 3s orbital of the third orbit and the remaining six electrons will be in the 3p orbital.
-Therefore, the argon full electron configuration will be 1s2 2s2 2p6 3s2 3p6.
+Therefore, the argon complete electron configuration will be 1s2 2s2 2p6 3s2 3p6.

 What is the valency of argon?